-- Teaching-learning materials in Urdu: Types and Uses: preparation of low cost no-cost teaching-learning materials in Urdu. - Assessment in Urdu: assessing skills in Urdu; framing different types of objective-based test items (Extended Response Type, Restrictive Response Type and Objective Type), Portfolio assessment in Urdu, Continuous Assessment of Learners performance in Urdu

-• Key Learning Resources in Urdu: Assessing progress and performances, Monitoring and giving feedback, Local and community resources, Using pairing work, group work, and Using questioning to promote thinking, Talk for learning and Involving all
+- Teaching-learning materials in Urdu: Types and Uses: preparation of low cost no-cost teaching-learning materials in Urdu. - Assessment in Urdu: assessing skills in Urdu; framing different types of objective-based test items (Extended Response Type, Restrictive Response Type and Objective Type), Portfolio assessment in Urdu, Continuous Assessment of Learners performance in Urdu - Key Learning Resources in Urdu: Assessing progress and performances, Monitoring and giving feedback, Local and community resources, Using pairing work, group work, and Using questioning to promote thinking, Talk for learning and Involving all

-4. Pedagogical Treatment of content & Professional Development Programmes of Sanskrit teachers
+4. Pedagogical Treatment of content & Professional DevelopmentProgrammes of Sanskrit teachers

-- Pedagogical analysis of contents select any two or three topic of prescribed text for secondary class relating to Urdu subject. - Identification of content, expected learning outcomes, method of teaching learning, expected teacher student activities and evaluation / assessment strategies. - Professional Development : Types of in-service programme for Urdu teacher; role of Urdu teacher association - Journals and other resource material in Urdu language; professional participation in conferences, seminar, workshop.
+- Pedagogical analysis of contents select any two or three topic of prescribed textfor secondary class relating to Urdu subject. - Identification of content, expected learning outcomes, method of teachinglearning, expected teacher student activities and evaluation / assessment strategies. - Professional Development: Types of in-service programme for Urdu teacher; roleof Urdu teacher association

+• Journals and other resource material in Urdu language; professional participation conferences, seminar, workshop.

-Each of the following contents shall be analyzed in terms of the pedagogical treatment indicated in the right cell below.
+Each of the following contents shall be analyzed in terms of the pedagogicaltreatment indicated in the right cell below.

-Content Aspects of Pedagogical treatment Poems - Any Three Prose Prose Pieces - Any Three Pieces Poems Urdu Book Katha Grammar - (Pieces to be selected from Class X Text as indicated) learning languageskills Formulation of learning objectives Selection of methods and approaches / strategies Preparation of teaching-learning materials Designing of learning activities Planning teacher and student activities for effective interaction Assessment strategies (focusing formative)
+Content Aspects of Pedagogical treatment

+Poems - Any Three Prose Identification of language items (new)

+• Prose Pieces - Any Three Pieces vocabulary, expression and grammar

+Poems Urdu Book Katha components)

+• Grammar - • Identification of scope in the

+(Pieces to be selected from Class X Text as indicated) content to be presented forfacilitating learning languageskills

+Formulation of learning objectives

+Selection of methods and approaches / strategies

+Preparation of teaching-learning materials

+Designing of learning activities

+Planning teacher and student activities for effective interaction

+Assessment strategies (focusing formative)